Rayvid/men-microservice-skeleton/README.md

 Sample micro service skeleton, basically for any MEN stack project

+## Code style this project is compatible with

+{
+    "extends": "eslint-config-airbnb",
+    "rules": {
+        "object-curly-newline": ["error", {
+            "ObjectPattern": {"multiline": true}
+        }]
+    }
+}
+Maybe someone will make standard fork :)?

+## Mongo as DAL

+Mongoose underhood, but connection initialization approach tweaked to support multidatabase in single microservice and be lazy to microservice to start faster

+## Sentry friendly

+Sentry will see entire exception path when used provided Exception classes (or inherited ones)

+## Logging built in

+Based on winston, extended to support provided Exception classes (or inherited ones) which allows you to see full exception trace and bubble `fields` (usefull in server based validation scenarios)

 ## DOCKER

 ### Launch locally

 `make build up`
+You might think its not windows friendly, but author mostly uses it on windows with mingw. so it definitely is.
+On Mac though its very recomended to remove  `-- -L` from nodemon

+### Debug locally

+Standard vscode docker attach to node will work just fine

+### `npm start`

+Yes it does work, you can even start w/o having database up, thanks to lazy db connection creation approach

 ## CONFIGURATION